gmc-code/PC-algorithms1/docs/maths_python/newtons_method.rst

 Newton's method
 =======================

-| Pseudocode for Newton's method is below.
 | Newton's method is an iterative method for finding the roots of a real-valued function.
-| It starts with an initial guess for the root (x0) and iteratively refines this guess using the formula x1 = x0 - f(x0) / f'(x0) until a desired level of accuracy is achieved (as determined by the tol parameter).
+| It starts with an initial guess for the root (x0) and iteratively refines this guess using the formula to calculate a new x value closer to the root: x1 = x0 - f(x0) / f'(x0), until a desired level of accuracy is achieved.

 .. image:: files/newtons_quadratic.png
     :width: 300
     :align: center

-| This pseudocode defines a function newton that takes five arguments: f(x), f'(x), x0, max_iter, and tol.
-| The function initializes a loop counter i to 0 and enters a while loop that iterates max_iter times.
-| The maximum number of iterations allowed is specified by the max_iter parameter.
-| In each iteration, the code calculates a new value for x1 using the formula x1 = x0 - f(x0) / f'(x0).
-| It then checks if the absolute difference between x1 and x0 is less than tol.
-| If it is, the function returns x1.
-| Otherwise, the value of x0 is updated to be equal to x1 and the loop counter i is incremented by 1.
-| After the loop has completed, the function returns the final value of x1.

 | Pseudocode: